 In order to define a parametrization, we introduce a new set of eigenbasis functions.
-These functions were first introduced by Warren in a theoretical setting for curves [10] and used in a more general setting by Zorin [11].
+These functions were first introduced by Warren in a theoretical setting for curves [9] and used in a more general setting by Zorin [10].
 In this paper, we show that the eigenbasis of the Catmull-Clark subdivision scheme can be computed analytically.
-Also, we show that in the regular case the eigenbasis is equal to the power basis and that the eigenvectors then correspond to the "change of basis matrix" from the power basis to the bi-cubic B-spline basis.
+Also, for the first time we show that in the regular case the eigenbasis is equal to the power basis and that the eigenvectors then correspond to the "change of basis matrix" from the power basis to the bi-cubic B-spline basis.
 The eigenbasis introduced in this paper can thus be thought of as a generalization of the power basis at extraordinary vertices.
 Since our eigenbasis functions are analytical, the evaluation of Catmull-Clark subdivision surfaces can be expressed analytically.
 As shown in the results section of this paper, we have implemented our evaluation scheme and used it in many practical applications.
 In particular, we show for the first time high resolution curvature plots of Catmull-Clark surfaces precisely computed around the irregular parts of the mesh.

 The paper is organized as follows.
 Section 2 is a brief review of the Catmull-Clark subdivision scheme.
 In Section 3 we cast this subdivision scheme into a mathematical setting suitable for analysis.
-In Section 4 we compute the eigenstructure to derive our evaluation.
-Section 5 is a discussion of implementation issues.
-In Section 6 we exhibit results created using our technique, comparing it to straightforward subdivision.
-Finally in Section 7 we conclude, mentioning promising directions for future research.
+In Section 4 we compute the eigenstructure, to derive our eval-